davitshahnazaryan3/IPBSD/README.md

 * [ ] Add class of reinforcement and concrete as input arguments

-* [ ] Considerations for shear design, will be useful also in identifying inelastic rotation capacities, then input ro_sh based on that for Haselton platic hinge length definition
+* [ ] Considerations for shear design, will be useful also in identifying inelastic rotation capacities, then input ro_sh based on that for Haselton plastic hinge length definition

+* [ ] **Data visualization**

 </details>

-* [ ] **Data visualization**